Thomas Nevill: Marriages and issue

-Neville married firstly Katherine (née Dacre), widow of George, 8th Baron FitzHugh, d.
+Neville married firstly Katherine (née Dacre), widow of George FitzHugh, 7th Baron FitzHugh, d.
 28 January 1513, and daughter of Humphrey Dacre, 1st Baron Dacre of Gilsland and Mabel Parr, the daughter of Sir Thomas Parr, d.
 24 November 1464, by whom he had an only child, Margaret Neville, who on 1 May 1536 married Sir Robert Southwell.
 After the death of Sir Robert Southwell, Margaret married William Plumbe.
 She died 25 December 1575, and was buried in the Church of St Giles at Wyddial, Hertfordshire, where there is a memorial brass commemorating her.

 Neville married secondly Elizabeth (née Bryce), widow of Robert Amadas (d.
 7 April 1532), a London goldsmith and Master of Henry VIII's Jewel House, who predeceased him, and by whom he left no issue.